SathyaBhat/cdk-cdn/README.md

-# Welcome to your CDK Python project!
+# Images CDN CDK project

-This is a blank project for Python development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+CDK project to create a S3 bucket to host assets(images?) and create a CloudFront distribution.

 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the .env